 In the past 6 years I’ve returned to Greve, Castellina, Radda and Gaiole three times and San Gimignano twice.

-In 2010 my sister and I stopped in Greve on our way to Florence from staying in the Chianti countryside getting there for market day which was kind of crazy.
+In 2010 my sister and I stopped in Greve on our way to Florence after staying in the Chianti countryside, arriving on a market day which was kind of crazy but fun and interesting.

-Still it’s a lovely town and in October 2014 my sister and I, her daughter and two of her friends stopped here for lunch on the way from Florence to the same hotel in the countryside that my sis and I stayed at in 2010.
+Still it’s a lovely town and in October 2014 my sister and I, my niece and my niece’s two friends stopped here for lunch on the way from Florence to Hotel Belvedere.

 We walked around town, taking lots of photos, then had a fun lunch in the town square laughing over a text one of our group sent to her husband with a picture of the bronze nude saying ‘thinking of you.’
 His response was a bit off color but very funny.